Starlink Mobile deep dive

 Currently, Starlink operates in 40 countries, including all of North America, most of Europe, and much of Africa.
 The list of countries where Starlink is available is growing rapidly, but be sure to check about coverage before you travel.
 (You can learn more about Starlink availability in our article.)

+Satellite phones are useful, but they definitely don't have the capabilities of steady satellite internet.
 The good news is that Starlink offers a service for boats.
 The bad news is that Starlink’s maritime plans are some of the most expensive.

 Image source: Screenshot from www.starlink.com